Adam5Wu/DSMNetworkingMod/README.md

 ## Why you need this?
 If you are here, you probably share a similar adventure with me:
-1. Spent a fortune for the all mighty Synology NAS;
+1. Sinked a fortune for the all mighty Synology NAS;
 2. Let's LACP bond this baby, make the maximum use of the powerfulness;
 3. Ooops, I have a dedicated management VLAN, what do I do?
     1. Googling around a bit, found [some instructions](http://www.mybenke.org/?p=2373), created additional `ifcfg-bond0.(tag)` files;